First Year Entry RN to BSN

 A UW Bothell and Everett Community College Nursing Partnership

-The First Year RN to BSN degree program is an innovative new model of nursing education based on a joint partnership between UW Bothell School of Nursing and Health Studies and the Everett Community College Nursing program; two long standing nursing education programs.
+The First Year RN to BSN degree program is an innovative dual enrollment nursing program between the UW Bothell School of Nursing and Health Studies and the Everett Community College (EvCC) Nursing program; two long standing nursing education programs.

 The program is designed specifically for university first year (freshman) applicants who select to complete the nursing prerequisites at UW Bothell and who can study off-site for two years at our community college partner institution.
 Off-site course study for nursing and the clinnicals is required because the UW Bothell campus does not have the RN training facilities.

 Students admitted to the program are pre-admitted to the EvCC Nursing Program and to the UW Bothell RN to BSN program.
 This allows students to pursue their nursing education (which include the nursing prerequisites) starting as freshman at UW Bothell with no re-application to the EvCC nursing program and no re-application to the RN to BSN for completion of the Bachelor of Science in Nursing Degree awarded by UW Bothell.

 Students who complete the program graduate with two degrees and completion of RN licensure; An Associate in Nursing Degree from the Everett Community College Nursing Program in preparation for RN licensure, and a Bachelor of Science in Nursing Degree from the UW Bothell.